min2ha/ukwa-site/content/target/33037/index.en.md

   "subject": "Easter Rising "
 }

-# An Post Museum & Archive: The GPO in 1916

 This is history portion of the An Post website.
 An Post's headquarters is the GPO which was the rebel headquarters during the 1916 Easter Rising